-Revenue is measured based on the consideration specified in a contract with a customer.
+Revenue Recognition (GHS 141,003,384) Refer to Note 7 to the financial statements The key audit matter How the matter was addressed in our audit Revenue is measured based on the consideration specified in a contract with a customer.
 The Company recognises revenue when goods are delivered to a customer and thus control has been transferred.
 There may be a time lag between issue of invoices and receipts of goods close to the year end.
 Revenue may be recorded when control has not been transferred to the customer.

-Identifying relevant controls over the revenue recognition process for all the revenue streams, evaluating the design and implementation, and testing

-- For a sample of significant sales transactions, tracing the transactions back to source documents to ensure that the transactions actually occurred, and the amounts were accurate; - Performing predictive analysis on individual product lines of the company; - Performing gap analysis on revenue details for the period: - Assessing whether sales transactions on either side of the balance sheet date as well as credit notes is- sued after year end had been recorded in the appro-priate accounting period; and - Evaluating the adequacy of the Company's disclosures on revenue recognition in the financial statements in accordance with the applicable financial reporting framework.
+Our principal audit procedures included the following: Identifying relevant controls over the revenue recognition process for all the revenue streams, evaluating the design and implementation, and testing the operating effectiveness of these controls; For a sample of significant sales transactions, tracing the transactions back to source documents to ensure that the transactions actually occurred, and the amounts were accurate; Performing predictive analysis on individual product lines of the company; Performing gap analysis on revenue details for the period; Assessing whether sales transactions on either side of the balance sheet date as well as credit notes issued after year end had been recorded in the appropriate accounting period; and Evaluating the adequacy of the Company's disclosures on revenue recognition in the financial statements in accordance with the applicable financial reporting framework.